What Can YOU Do - Helping the Silent Victims

 So, is there good news here?

 Sadly, these statistics are misleading.
 Calls to shelters and hotlines are almost definitely down because victims are in quarantine with their abusers.
 They are afraid.
 Their movements are controlled.
 It is harder than ever to pick up the phone, especially during a dangerous encounter.
 Worse yet, some technologically savvy abusers can control or monitor victims’ cell phones, social media, and email accounts.

 What can we, as responsible citizens do?
 Watch and listen!
 If you hear sounds coming from a neighbor’s home that concern you, call the police, visit if it is safe.
 If possible, check in on your family, friends and neighbors.

 There are resources available.
 Of course, anyone in crisis who can do so, should get to a safe place and call 9-1-1.
 While shelter beds are down, there some still have availability.
 Trained volunteers can help if a victim is able to call out.
 There are some excellent resources listed below.

 When possible, consider getting a protective order – these are the court orders in Colorado that used to be called “restraining orders”.
 Colorado courts are prioritizing protection order hearings.
-If you need legal assistance, our lawyers are providing free consultations, including after-hours and through the weekends.
+If you need legal assistance, our lawyers are providing consultations, including after-hours and through the weekends.
 If calling is difficult or unsafe, you can use our chat feature here.